sequelize/sequelize/docs/docs/models.md

 Notice that the accessor is plural&period; This is because the association is many-to-something&period;

-If an association is aliased &lpar;using the`as`option&rpar;&comma; you must specify this alias when including the model&period; Notice how the user's `Tool`s are aliased as `Instruments` above&period; In order to get that right you have to specify the model you want to load&comma; as well as the alias&colon;
+If an association is aliased (using the `as` option), you must specify this alias when including the model&period; Notice how the user's `Tool`s are aliased as `Instruments` above&period; In order to get that right you have to specify the model you want to load&comma; as well as the alias&colon;

 ```js
 User.findAll({ include: [{ model: Tool, as: 'Instruments' }] }).then(function(users) {